Depeche Mode: Ultra (1995–1998)

-Exciter (2000–2004)
+Exciter (1999–2004)

 In 2001, Depeche Mode released Exciter, produced by Mark Bell (of techno group LFO).
 Bell introduced a minimalist, digital sound to much of the album, influenced by IDM and glitch.
 "Dream On", "I Feel Loved", "Freelove" and "Goodnight Lovers" were released as singles in 2001 and 2002.
-Critical response to the album was mixed, with reasonably positive reviews from some magazines (NME, Rolling Stone and LA Weekly), while others (including Q magazine, PopMatters, and Pitchfork) derided it as sounding underproduced, dull and lacklustre.
+Critical response to the album was mixed, with reasonably positive reviews from some magazines (NME, Rolling Stone and LA Weekly), while others (including Q magazine, PopMatters and Pitchfork) derided it as sounding underproduced, dull and lacking in luster.

 In March 2001, Depeche Mode held a press conference at the Valentino Hotel in Hamburg to announce the Exciter Tour.
 The tour featured 84 performances for over 1.5 million fans in 24 countries.
 The concerts held in Paris at the Palais Omnisports de Paris-Bercy were filmed and later released in May 2002 as a live DVD entitled One Night in Paris.

 In October 2002 the band won the first-ever Q magazine "Innovation Award".

 In 2003, Gahan released his first solo album, Paper Monsters, and toured to promote the record.
 Also released in 2003 was Gore's second solo album Counterfeit².
 Fletcher founded his own record label, Toast Hawaii, specialising in promoting electronic music.

 A new remix compilation album, Remixes 81–04, was released in 2004, featuring new and unreleased promo mixes of the band's singles from 1981 to 2004.
 A new version of "Enjoy the Silence", remixed by Mike Shinoda of Linkin Park, "Enjoy the Silence 04", was released as a single and reached No. 7 on the UK charts.